EASA Part 145 Production Planning – 2 Days

 “The course was very well delivered.”

-“Everything was perfectly organised.”
+“Everything was perfectly organized.”

-“The instructor is well behaved and smart.”
+“The instructor is well-behaved and smart.”

 “All the course was useful.”